-The perfect trip is a fusion of perfect timing and ideal location.
+The perfect trip is a fusion of perfect timing and an ideal location.

-Read further as we talk about in detail why January is the perfect time to visit Barcelona, and of course, the beautiful sights you’ll be seeing in Barcelona.
+Read further as we talk about in detail why January is the best time to visit Barcelona, and of course, the beautiful sights you’ll be seeing in Barcelona.

 - January: Perfect Time In Visiting Barcelona